Family law

 For tailored advice based on your circumstances, we recommend speaking with one of our family law specialists.
 Our team can guide you through your options and help you take the right legal steps to protect your child’s best interests.

-Do I need a solicitor to get sole custody in the UK?
+Do I need a lawyer to get sole custody in the UK?

 Navigating child custody can be emotionally overwhelming.
 At Slater and Gordon, we understand the stress and uncertainty this process brings.
 Our experienced family law solicitors are here to guide you with empathy and expertise.